 The report A summary of risk areas and scenario analyses 2012-2015 (MSB, 2016) synthesizes knowledge from the national risk and capabilities assessment carried out between 2012 and 2015.
-The Swedish Civil Contingencies Agency differentiates between four types of risk categories: 1) natural hazards, 2) major accidents, 3) disruption of technical infrastructure and supply systems, and 4) antagonistic hazards.
+MSB differentiates between four types of risk categories: 1) natural hazards, 2) major accidents, 3) disruption of technical infrastructure and supply systems, and 4) antagonistic hazards.
+The national risk and capabilities assessment carried out in the past years makes use of scenario analyses to better understand how different types of risk under each category affect the five national values of protection.
 Risks assessed under the category of natural hazards include volcanic eruptions, mudslides, and heat waves.
 For major accidents, risks included in the analysis are nuclear accidents, fire on cruise ships, and dam failure.
 Disruptions of technical infrastructure and supply systems manifest themselves as, for example, disruptions in food supplies and contamination of drinking water.
 Lastly, the antagonistic incidents taken into consideration include bomb attacks, school shootings, and violent disturbances.
-The national risk and capabilities assessment carried out in the past years makes use of scenario analyses to better understand how different types of risk under each category affect the Swedish population.
 Based on the scenario analyses, a number of key vulnerabilities have been identified, as well as critical capabilities to be strengthened to cope with these.
 The first area relates to the capability to ensure continuity in critical infrastructure.
 For example, there is a need to build capacity to secure the power supply, electronic communication, water supplies, and IT systems in case of emergency.
 MSB points to serious deficiencies in back-up power supplies, which is problematic due to the cascading effect of loss of power in case of a crisis.
 Risks that may affect the power supply include storms, breakdown of dams, and antagonistic actions.
 In terms of water supplies, a lack of back-up supplies or emergency sources are highlighted in the national risk and capabilities assessment.
 Around 90% of the permanent housing stock is dependent on municipal water supplies, which means that a large part of the Swedish population would be affected in case of a disruption in the drinking water infrastructure and delivery.
 MSB stresses that there is a lack of contingency plans in groundwater areas, as well as a lack of back-up power in case of a disruption to the energy system, on which the supply of drinking water is reliant.